pengmiao2014/C1-Fraud-Detection/README.md

 Develop an optimal transaction fraud prevention strategy for credit card business.
 The goal is to minimize the total cost caused by approving a fraudulent transaction or declining a non-fraudulent transaction.

 ### Data:
-30G, 90M raw credit card transaction data in 2013 with 70 features.
-80M training data, 10M test data
+30G, 90M (80M training data, 10M test data) credit card transaction records in 2013 with 70 features

 ### Techonique used:
 Python, R, Tableau, AWS, Logistic Regression, Desicion Tree, Random Forest, Online Learning